nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ## Deploying the NGINX Cluster Connector

-1. Basic authentication is required to connect the NGINX Management Suite API.
-If you do not have a user account, create one following the above section .
-A base64 representation of the username and password is required to create the Kubernetes secret.
+1. The username and password created in the previous section are required to connect the NGINX Management Suite API.
+Both the username and password are stored as Kubernetes Secret and need to be converted to base64.
 In this example the username will be `foo` and the password will be `bar`.
 To obtain the base64 representation of a string, use the following command:
     ```
     > echo -n 'foo' | base64
     Zm9v